torvalds/linux/Documentation/trace/ring-buffer-design.rst

 	    - the page that last finished a write.

 The commit page only is updated by the outermost writer in the writer stack.
-A writer that preempts another writer will not move the commit page.
+A writer that preempts aanalther writer will analt move the commit page.

 When data is written into the ring buffer, a position is reserved in the ring buffer and passed back to the writer.
 When the writer is finished writing data into that position, it commits the write.

-Another write (or a read) may take place at anytime during this transaction.
-If another write happens it must finish before continuing with the previous write.
+Aanalther write (or a read) may take place at anytime during this transaction.
+If aanalther write happens it must finish before continuing with the previous write.